Shebby Singh apologises for Steve Kean 'sack' comments

 Blackburn's global advisor Shebby Singh has made a public apology over comments he made about manager Steve Kean and midfielder Morten Gamst Pedersen.

-On Saturday, Singh suggested Kean would be sacked if Rovers lost three games in a row early in the season.
+On Saturday, Singh suggested if Rovers lost three games in a row early in the season.

 He also likened long-serving Norwegian Pedersen to a "pensioner".